parmitage/primer/README.md

 but they can not be accessed from outside of f.

-Primer is said to be lexically scoped which means that a symbol is bound at a given point if and only if that point is textually enclosed by a block in which the symbol is defined, or if the symbol is globally defined.
+Primer is said to be lexically scoped which means that a symbol is bound at a given point either if that point is textually enclosed by a block in which the symbol is defined or if the symbol is globally defined.

 A binding may temporarily 'overwrite' a more global binding.
 This is